-Charging Infrastructure Provider
+Charging & Refuelling Infrastructure Provider of the Year

 Chargemaster owns and operates the POLAR network of over 5,000 publicly available points across the UK.
 Its 300th fast charging unit was installed earlier this year, with 20 more added each month.
 To support the network, Chargemaster has tripled the size of its customer services team in 18 months while extending the opening hours of its customer service helpline.
 This year also saw the company launched Powercharge, a new compact electric vehicle charging point designed specifically for workplace charging.
 The new unit can provide businesses with a simple solution without the need for keys or RFID cards.

 Established in 2014, Elmtronics is primarily focused on the commercial charging for private companies and public entities, providing an end to end offering to its customers, including selection and installation of the charging equipment, on-going maintenance (24/7 customer support), and software solutions to manage the back office and customer interface.
 To date, Elmtronics has over 2,000 charging points across the UK and hold approximately 7 per cent of the EV charging market.
 The company benefits from an excellent customer satisfaction (9.1 out of 10) based on customer friendly, reactive and reliable customer service.

 Phoenix Works offers a range of energy saving technologies, specialising in electric vehicle charging infrastructure, solar photovoltaic systems and battery storage